dotnet/designs/accepted/2024/observable_collection.md

   - Pro: Consumers opt-into bulk events by subscribing to a different event.
     This allows a single instance of `ObservableCollection<T>` to be bound to multiple UI elements and leverage bulk updates when it's supported while falling back when it's not.
+This would also allow change of semantics to allow for non-contiguous updates, for instance.
   - Con: Complicates that API; requires all consumers to explicitly opt-in, even if happen to already support bulk notifications.
 Will likely take longer to be supported by UI frameworks.